Here are our basic computer requirements:

 Intel-powered Macs are still compatible, following a Boot Camp / VMWare install.

-All new student computers must be capable of running the 64-bit version of Windows 8.1 or Windows 10, though we recommend Windows 10.
+All new student computers must be capable of running the 64-bit version of Windows 10 or 11.
 Some of the classes you will be taking require software that is only available for Windows.
 The Tech Center provides support for Intel-powered Mac computers.
-However, Macs running Apple's "M1" chip, a proprietary ARM processor, are not yet supported.
+However, Macs running Apple's "M1" chip, a proprietary ARM processor, are not supported.
 Do not purchase the "M1" MacBook Pro, MacBook Air, and/or Mac Mini until further notice.
 If you choose to purchase an Intel-powered Mac computer, whether it's a MacBook Pro or Air, the MSBTC will assist you in installing Windows 10 as a secondary operating system.
 The Tech Center offers two ways to install Windows on your Mac:

 Bootcamp: Bootcamp allows you to select either your Mac OS or your Windows OS upon boot up.
 Bootcamp runs without slowing your computer.
 To bootcamp your computer, you MUST have at least 80 GB of free space on your computer, a laptop charger, an available USB/USB-C port, a computer released during or after 2012, and have the latest Mac OS installed.